 Eczema, feeding aversions, reflux and failure to thrive.
 These were the signs that began the path to a Cows Milk Protein Allergy (CMPA) and a whole host of unexpected considerations for our weaning journey.
-Dairy free baby led weaning had never been the plan.
+Dairy free weaning had never been the plan.

 Weaning is challenging allergies or none.
 But, it does get easier.
 Even if your little one has extra dietary considerations, weaning will get easier!
 It can be so tempting to push your baby along to the next milestone, but its so important you don’t begin Baby Led Weaning (BLW) until your baby is really ready.
 The paediatricians and health visitors say 6 months, but there are signs of readiness to look out for before you start.

 - Sit up with little or no support.

 - Take objects to their mouth quickly and accurately.

 - Make gnawing and chewing movements

 If you’re looking for more general BLW advice take a look at my Top Baby Led Weaning Tips but if, like us, your weaning will be dairy free, read on.

 1. Know the Difference Between CMPA and Lactose Intolerance